Middle School Course Offerings

 NCAA Student-Athlete Approved

-Please note that OOF85A and OOF85B are separate one-semester courses.
-Students must take both courses to complete a full year of APSpanish 5 WT.
+Please note that 24064H5.0012 and 24064H5.0022 are separate one-semester courses.
+Students must take both courses to complete a full year of AP Spanish.

 Our online AP Spanish Language and Culture course is an advanced language course in which students acquire proficiencies that expand their cognitive, analytical, and communicative skills.
 The AP Spanish Language and Culture course prepares students for the College Board’s AP Spanish Language and Culture exam.
 It uses as its foundation the three modes of communication (Interpersonal, Interpretive and Presentational) as defined in the Standards for Foreign Language Learning in the 21st Century.